PunksB1602/BrainLat_dataset/README.md

 ## Dataset Statistics (Verified)

 This section summarizes the **final verified dataset** after cross-checking CSV metadata, Synapse availability, and local downloads using automated validation scripts.

+**Disclaimer:** Counts reported below reflect the **PD vs CN subset available on Synapse at download time** and verified locally.
+These numbers may differ from full cohort counts reported in the BrainLat paper due to access restrictions and subset selection.

 ---